 John: Thank you again.
 You have been a pillar for our team.

-Notice that there is no mentioning of the report being delivered late.
+Notice that there is no mentioning of the late report.
 Instead of pointing out what did not go well, giving feedback in these cultures can focus on what can be done better going forward.